limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## [6,] "United States"
 ```

-If you specify `nrow = 5` for example, your object will have 5 rows, and the values of some elements will repeat.
+If we specify `nrow = 5` for example, the matrix will have 5 rows, and the values of some elements will repeat.
+You will also get a warning.

 ```r
 m_5 <- matrix(c(emissions, countries), nrow = 5)